BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Proposed Method

 \subsection{Training Algorithm and Pipeline}

-Algorithm~\ref{alg:blo_ft} outlines the proposed training algorithm, which iteratively alternates between solving the lower-level \eqref{eq:bissl_lower} and upper-level \eqref{eq:bissl_upper} optimization problems in BiSSL.
-The lower-level training optimizes the pretext task objective, while additionally including the gradient of the regularization term \(r\) for the backbone parameter updates, complying with \eqref{eq:bissl_lower}.
-For the upper-level training, the gradient with respect to the backbone parameters as represented by the left term on the right-hand side in \eqref{eq:ig_grad_full}, is approximated using the CG method.
-We remark that allowing $N_U>1$ deviates from conventional BLO implementations.
-However, as documented in Section~\ref{subsec:app_ij_impact} of Appendix~\ref{app:results}, this modification was found to be beneficial for downstream performance.
-The algorithm is applicable to any common pretext and downstream tasks, with the only supplementary requirement being that the pretext task objective is twice-differentiable.
+Our proposed training algorithm iteratively alternates between solving the lower-level \eqref{eq:bissl_lower} and upper-level \eqref{eq:bissl_upper} optimization problems in BiSSL.
+The lower-level training optimizes the pretext task objective, while additionally including the gradient of the regularization term \(r\), complying with \eqref{eq:bissl_lower}.
+The upper-level stage computes gradients with respect to the backbone, corresponding to the left-hand term in \eqref{eq:ig_grad_full}, which are approximated using the CG method.
+Algorithm~\ref{alg:blo_ft} details the proposed training procedure.
+We remark that allowing $N_U>1$ deviates from conventional BLO training setups.
+However, as we document in Section~\ref{subsec:app_ij_impact}, this modification proved more efficient and beneficial for downstream performance.
+The algorithm is applicable to any common pretext and downstream tasks.

 Figure~\ref{fig:bissl_overview} illustrates the proposed training pipeline with BiSSL alongside the conventional SSL pipeline.
 Pretext pretraining on the unlabeled dataset \(\mathcal{D}^P\) provides initializations of \(\vb*{\theta}\) and \(\vb*{\phi}_P\), after which the downstream head $\vb*{\phi}_D$ is fitted on top of the frozen backbone \(\vb*{\theta}\) using the downstream dataset \(\mathcal{D}^D\).
 BiSSL training is then conducted as outlined in Algorithm~\ref{alg:blo_ft}, yielding an updated backbone \(\vb*{\theta}_P^\ast(\vb*{\theta}_D)\), which serves as the initialization for final supervised fine-tuning on the downstream task.
+We emphasize that the objective $\mathcal{L}^D$ in the upper-level of BiSSL is identical to the downstream fine-tuning objective, and similarly that the objective $\mathcal{L}^P$ in the lower-level is identical to the pretext pretraining objective.